AdobeDocs/experience-manager-65.pt-BR/help/forms/using/admin-help/configuring-connector-ibm-filenet.md

 As opções disponíveis são as seguintes:

-**Nome do provedor do repositório atual:** O nome do provedor de serviços de repositório atual
+**Nome do Provedor do Repositório Atual:** O nome do provedor de serviço do repositório atual

-**Provedor de Repositório IBM FileNet:** Torna o provedor do repositório FileNet o provedor do repositório.
+**Provedor do Repositório FileNet da IBM:** Transforma o provedor do repositório FileNet no provedor do repositório.
 Essa opção foi substituída.

-**provedor do repositório:** Torna o provedor do repositório nativo o provedor do repositório
+**provedor do repositório:** Transforma o provedor do repositório nativo no provedor do repositório

 >[!NOTE]
 >